 Food Business Registration

 Food businesses who operate in permanently constructed premises that sell, handle or produce PHF are required to be registered with their local Council.
-This is an annual licence and needs to be renewed prior to 30 June each year.
+This is an annual registration and needs to be renewed prior to June 30 each year.
 To apply for a Food Business Registration, please complete the Annual Food Business Registration Application Form and return it to Council.

 For some basic information in relation to starting up a new food business, please see the Starting up a Food Business information sheet.